mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.4-1.15.4/operations/ingress/index.md

 - The abovementioned DC/OS agent(s) must have no running workloads that reserve and/or bind to ports `80` or `443`.
 - The Kubernetes cluster must have at least one public Kubernetes node.

-With respect to the second bullet item, it is worth noting that port reservations in DC/OS work on an honor-system basis.
+For the second bullet item, note that port reservations in DC/OS work on an honor-system basis.
 This means that there may be workloads running on a public DC/OS agent that actually **bind** to ports `80` and/or `443` without actually **reserving** them.
 The reverse is also true - for example, DC/OS Kubernetes will **reserve** ports `80` and `443` on all public DC/OS agents where public Kubernetes nodes are deployed so that they can be used for ingress, but won't actually **bind** to them.

 Based on your availability needs, it is advised to have multiple public Kubernetes nodes.
-In order to specify the number of public Kubernetes nodes, you must set the value of the `kubernetes.public_node_count` option, accordingly:
+TO specify the number of public Kubernetes nodes, you must set the value of the `kubernetes.public_node_count` option, accordingly:

 ```json
 {